APT PitchFest 2019 Submission Materials & Guidelines

 - Innovative approach – possible game changer in how pledge is executed

 - Clever, compelling thank you gift or other fulfillment

 - Marketing savvy

 - Feasibility of the project with respect to its production team, scope, financing, budget and timeline

-- Availability of rights for linear live streaming, Passport, streaming for public television station websites, as well as marketing and social media purposes
+- Availability of rights for linear live streaming, Passport, streaming for public television station websites and apps, as well as marketing and social media purposes

 Judges' scoring will be as follows:

 - 10: Excellent, world class, game-changing, mind-blowingly brilliant